 - Relatively active (new discussions posted every day, discussions receive many comments)

 - Try to provide value whenever possible.
-Answer questions with details, data, and stories.
+Answer questions with details, data and stories.
 Ask interesting questions that add to the discussion.

-Start upvoting other great submissions and create your own posts to share with everyone.
-But don’t start posting your own things right away.
+- Start upvoting other great submissions and create your own posts to share with everyone.

+- Don’t start posting your own things right away.
 Instead, share valuable and interesting content produced by others that you personally loved.
-This will show people that you aren’t just here to promote yourself, but anything that’s worth checking out.
-It just so happens that you’re also making some cool stuff worth checking out!
+This will show people that you aren’t just here to promote yourself, but then it just so happens that you’re also making some cool stuff worth checking out.

 Promoting Your Content

 Once you’ve been engaging with the community for a few weeks and have built up some karma and familiarity with the group, you can start slipping your own content in.
-But there are a few important rules to follow.
+But there are still a few important rules to follow.

 Just like on search engines, only the best content belongs on page one.
 Posting anything less will be a waste of time at best.
 At worst, it will result in tons of karma-destroying downvotes.

 Whether you’re commenting on someone else’s post or creating a new discussion, make sure it’s relevant to the ongoing dialogue within the community.
 Your priority should be helping others; links to your site should only be supplemental for those who want to learn more.
 Have a look at the below discussion and the sharing of links.
 It’s natural and it’s aiding the discussion:

 Start with 1-in-10 as a base, then as you participate in the community, you’ll get a feeling for what you can get away with and what might be pushing the boundary.
 Don’t push the boundary.

-I’ll say it one more time.
-Keep your focus on providing value and you will be fine.
+I’ll say it one more time: Keep your focus on providing value and you will be fine.

 Paid Advertising on Reddit